AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Where do I view and manage the subscription images that I purchased?

-You can log on to the [ECS console](https://ecs.console.aliyun.com).
+Log on to the [ECS console](https://ecs.console.aliyun.com).
 In the left-side navigation pane, choose **Instances & Images** \> **Images**.
 Then, click the Marketplace Images tab to view and manage the subscription images that you purchased.

 ## Is a fee charged for a custom image derived from a subscription image?
 How is the custom image affected if the subscription image expires?

 When you use a custom image derived from a subscription image to create an instance or replace a system disk, you are re-ordering the subscription image on Alibaba Cloud Marketplace.
-The custom image is not affected regardless of whether the subscription image expires.
+The custom image is unaffected regardless of whether the subscription image expires.

 ## Why am I unable to use an SSH key pair that uses the ssh-rsa signature algorithm to connect to an instance that runs Fedora 33 64-bit?

-When you use an SSH key pair that uses the ssh-rsa signature algorithm to log on to an ECS instance that runs Fedora 33 64-bit, you may not be able to connect to the instance.
+When you use an SSH key pair that uses the ssh-rsa signature algorithm to log on to an ECS instance that runs Fedora 33 64-bit, you may be unable to connect to the instance.
 You can use one of the following methods to solve this problem:

 -   Replace the SSH key pair that uses the ssh-rsa signature algorithm with an SSH key pair that uses other signature algorithms such as the ECDSA signature algorithm.
 -   Run the update-crypto-policies --set LEGACY command in the system to change `POLICY` to `LEGACY`.
 Then, you can continue to use the SSH key pair that uses the ssh-rsa signature algorithm.